MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-subscription-activation.md

 ### Existing Enterprise deployments

-With currently supported version of Windows, subscription activation automatically pulls the firmware-embedded Windows activation key and activates the underlying Pro license.
+With currently supported versions of Windows, subscription activation automatically pulls the firmware-embedded Windows activation key and activates the underlying Pro license.
 The license then steps up to Enterprise using subscription activation.
 This behavior automatically migrates devices from KMS or MAK activated Enterprise to subscription activated Enterprise.

 Subscription activation doesn't remove the need to activate the underlying OS.
 This requirement still exists for running a genuine installation of Windows.